-COVID-19 and payroll tax relief
+COVID-19 hardship support for small business – payroll tax relief

 What is hardship?

 The Department of Industry, Tourism and Trade (DITT) has reopened the Business Hardship Register.
 A business can apply to be included on the Business Hardship Register if it has an annual turnover of between $75,000 and $10 million and it can demonstrate a reduction in turnover of at least 40% in December 2021 or January 2022, when compared with the corresponding period in 2019-20.

 To be included on the Business Hardship Register, an assessment of eligibility will be managed by DITT and is a prerequisite for payroll tax relief.
 Find out more information about the register and how to apply.
 Applications close at 5pm on 21 March 2022.